nipy/nitime/doc/discussion/base_classes.rst

 The first set of base classes is a set of representations of time.
-All these classes inherit from :class:`np.array` with the dtype limited to be :class:`datetime64`.
+All these classes inherit from :class:`np.array` with the dtype limited to be :class:`timedelta64`.
+The reason we want to use :class:`timedelta64` and not :class:`datetime64` is that while the latter represents *absolute* time (that is, time including the date and time), the former represents *relative* time, which is the more useful representation, when it comes to experimental data.
+This is because most often the absolute calender time of the occurence of events in an experiment is of no importance.
+Rather, the comparison of the time progression of different experiments conducted in different calendar times (different days, different times in the same day) is more common.

 These representation will all serve as the underlying machinery to index into the :class:`TimeSeries` objects with arrays of time-points.
 The additional functionality common to all of these is described in detail in :ref:`time_series_access`.
-Briefly, they will all have a :func:`at` method, which allows indexing with arrays of :class:`datetime64`.
+Briefly, they will all have a :func:`at` method, which allows indexing with arrays of :class:`timedelta64`.
 The result of this indexing will be to return the time-point in the the respective which is most appropriate (see :ref:`time_series_access` for details).
 They will also all have a :func:`index_at` method, which returns the integer index of this time in